PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 the success case proves one initial index refresh and exact final operator-type indices.
 No model conversion or inference was run.

+Static high-rank BatchMatMul compression now follows the differential contract too.
+It captures initial indexed `BATCH_MATMUL` objects, preserves the original operator/options, rewrites its two inputs and one output through the index, and inserts the two rank-five input Reshapes plus restoring output Reshape around its current graph position.
+The pass no longer reconstructs the complete operator list or assigns operator inputs/outputs directly.
+The lowerer wrapper keeps its one-argument compatibility while accepting optional index/layout state, and the final production call supplies session layout state.
+The focused rank-six parity fixture passes with one initial refresh, exact operator-type indices, and consistent final layout state.
+No model conversion or inference was run.

 The float NHWC Concat runner now uses the same declarative structure.
 One table owns its eleven family names, statistics keys, and priorities; frozen specs, callbacks, preconditions, defaults, and preflight are constructed once.
 Its